-How many times do we need to make up our minds until we finally get it right?
+How often do we need to make up our minds until we finally get it right?
 Actually, will we ever get it right?
 We’re a product – or a victim, depending on how you see it – of the decisions we have made in our life.
-There’s no master plan, or supreme being deciding how our lives will unfold, and if there’s one, you often feel he must be using contractors to run your life; or he’s just a cunt.
+No master plan or supreme being is deciding how our lives will unfold, and if there’s one, you often feel he must be using contractors to run your life; or he’s just a cunt.

 No, we and only we are responsible for how our lives take shape.

 Finaletto Act II (Through The Years) – Bren Barrett, Heidi Grant Murphy– Top 10 Contender

 From the 1932 musical of the same title, Through The Years has been a favourite of mine since I first heard it.